Webinar

 6. SaaS Management Platform - The Best Solution to Eliminate Shadow IT

 The emergence of cloud or disruptive digital technologies has further aggravated the shadow IT.
-Today, the majority of shadow IT is in the form of SaaS apps.
+Shadow IT includes purchases of SaaS apps, AWS cloud and colocation, or Rackspace.

-Employees purchase SaaS apps independently to increase productivity and streamline their work.
+SaaS apps contribute majorly to the growth of shadow IT.
+When employees purchase independently SaaS apps to increase productivity and streamline their work.
 It is due to the easy accessibility of SaaS apps and the many options available in the market.

 Zluri, a SaaS management platform, helps the organization eliminate shadow IT with adequate sources of SaaS discovery.
 The visibility that Zluri provides to the IT leaders facilitates the empowerment of their business units, can measure value, determine thresholds for centralized governance, and benchmark costs.